etorth/mir2x/README.md

 $ make install
 ```
 ### First time run
-The above steps install binaries in mir2x/b/install, to start the monoserver, click menu server/launch to start the service before start client:
+The above steps install binaries in mir2x/b/install, to start the monoserver, find a linux machine to host the monoserver, I tried to host it on Oracle Cloud, it works perfectly with the ```always-free``` plan.
+Click menu server/launch to start the service before start client:

 ```sh
 $ cd mir2x/b/install/server